YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Antibiotics before surgery raise the question of readiness.
 Why are you taking them?
 Is the infection controlled?
 Are you well enough for a long procedure?
 Can you follow aftercare without fever, diarrhea, pain, or medication confusion?

 Both situations need communication, but they are not the same.
 Before surgery, a serious infection can make postponement the better choice.
-After surgery, a reaction or missed dose needs fast contact so the medication plan can be adjusted safely.
+After surgery, a reaction or missed dose needs fast contact so the medication plan can be changed safely.

 Antibiotic use linked with low white blood cells, immune medication, chemotherapy history, recurrent infections, prednisone, biologic medicine, or a flare of an inflammatory condition makes the decision more cautious.
 I need to know whether the body is able to heal normally and whether infection risk is controlled.